TAP-GGC/AlienInvader/README.md

 (From left to right: Jaehyun Na, Haniel Villarreal, Natalie Haney, and Ryan Young.) <br>

 ## Game Description
+How to play:
+The game allows up to two players who can compete against each other.
+One player could use the arrow keys to maneuver their spaceship.
+Another player could use the AWD keys.
+The objective of the game is to shoot the moving targets, which are worth 100 points each.
+Whichever player reaches 1000 points first will win the match.

 ## Publications
 1. Ryan Young, Natalie Haney, Haniel Villarreal, Jaehyun Na, Wei Jin, Xin Xu.
 "Introducing Java Programming Concepts through Making a Retro-style Game".
 Submitted to the 24th Annual Conference on Information Technology Education (SIGITE ’23), October 11–14, 2023, Marietta, GA, USA.
 (Not accepted)